jordanebelanger/SwiftyBluetooth/README.md

 # SwiftyBluetooth
-Swift 3, fully featured closures based library for CoreBluetooth on iOS 9+ devices.
+Swift 3, fully featured closures based library for CoreBluetooth on iOS 9+ and OSX 10.10+ devices.

 For Swift 2 use v0.1.1